palant/palant.info/content/articles/malicious-extensions-circumvent-googles-remote-code-ban/index.md

 }
 ```

 The `isGoogle` function looks for a Google subdomain and a query – this is about search pages.
-The `isFrame` function looks for frames but excludes “our frames” which include the strings `q=`, `frmid` and `gsc.page` in the address.
+The `isFrame` function looks for frames but excludes “our frames” where the address contains all the strings `q=`, `frmid` and `gsc.page`.
 The `loadScript` function fetches a script from `https://shurkul[.]online/v1712/g1001.js`.
 This script then injects a hidden frame into the page, loaded either from `kralforum.com.tr` (Edge) or `rumorpix.com` (other browsers).
 There is also some tracking to an endpoint on `dev.astralink.click` but the main logic operating the frame is in the other code block.

 The second code block looks like this (somewhat simplified for readability):